dweelie/oldgrav/user/plugins/jscomments/README.md

 These options can exist in two places.
 Primarily, your user defaults will be set within the **jscomments.yaml** file in the `user/config/plugins/` directory.
 If you do not have a `user/config/plugins/` already, create the folder as it will enable you to change the default settings of the plugin without losing these updates in the event that the plugin is updated and/or reinstalled later on.

-Alternatively, you can override these defaults within the

 Here are the variables available:

 ```